The application deadline is January 15, 2023, 11:59 p.m. Eastern

 Monday through Friday from 9:00 a.m. to 5:00 p.m.
 EST

-You will also need to apply to the UO Graduate School.
+You will also need to apply to the University of Oregon's Division of Graduate Studies.
+Applications open September 15th.
+Click here to access the application.

 Finally, the following information must be submitted directly to CSDCAS to complete your application: